SN 1181: IRAS 00500+6713

-Pa 30 was discovered in 2013 by American amateur astronomer Dana Patchick while searching for planetary nebulae in WISE infrared data.
+IRAS 00500+6713 (also known as Pa 30) was discovered in 2013 by American amateur astronomer Dana Patchick while searching for planetary nebulae in WISE infrared data.

 It was the 30th nebula discovered by his searches, and as a result it is designated Pa 30.
 Pa 30 appeared as a nearly round nebula roughly 171x156 arc-seconds in size, with an extremely blue central star.
-Pa 30 refers to both the nebula (originally catalogued as IRAS 00500+6713) and the central star (designated as WD J005311).
+The nebula was originally catalogued as IRAS 00500+6713) and its central white dwarf is designated as WD J005311.
 The shell is bright in the infrared and X-rays, but very faint in the optical, at first visible only by light in the [O III] band.

 In 2019, optical spectroscopy of the central star (designated as WS35) revealed a very hot star with an intense stellar wind expanding at a very high velocity of 16,000 km/s and a composition mainly of carbon and oxygen (with no hydrogen or helium).
 The central star was explained as being a supermassive magnetic white dwarf resulting from the merger of two lower mass white dwarfs while the nebula was attributed to the episode of slow matter outflow during the merger.

 Follow-up X-ray spectroscopy was the key to unraveling the nature of Pa 30 as a supernova remnant.
 X-ray observations by the XMM-Newton telescope showed that the nebula is very hot and contains carbon-burning ashes, neon, magnesium, sulfur, and silicon.
 It was also discovered that the central object is X-ray luminous and that it has a different chemical composition from the nebula it is immersed within.
 For the first time it was suggested that Pa 30 is a remnant of a supernova and that the supernova happened about 1000 years ago.
 The nebula and the central star of Pa 30 were explained as the remnant of a rare class of supernovae known as "sub-luminous Type Iax Supernova" that occurred when a CO white dwarf merged with an ONe white dwarf, producing an unusual central star in the center of a supernova remnant.
 More recent observations in the [SII] band also revealed fine filamentary structures within the shell that had not previously been seen.